 Community & Social Responsibility

-Our goal is to maintain a continuing commitment to behave ethically and to contribute to the economic development of the community.
-At the same time we strive to improve the quality of life of our workforce and the local community and society generally.
+Our goal is to maintain a continuing commitment to behave ethically and to contribute to the economic development of the community both within our local area and also realising our effect on the world, beyond profit making.
+We strive to improve the quality of life of our workforce, the local community and society generally.

 Below are some of the ways in which we have implemented our Community and Social Responsibility aims and commitments: